pymor/pymor/docs/source/tutorial_mor_with_ml.md

 information over time.
 Furthermore, for each element of the input sequence, the same neural network is applied.

-In the {class}`~pymor.models.neural_network.NeuralNetworkModel` obtained by the {class}`~pymor.reductors.neural_network.NeuralNetworkLSTMReductor`, we make use of a specific type of recurrent neural network, namely a so-called *long short-term memory neural network (LSTM)*, first introduced in {cite}`HS97`, that tries to avoid problems like vanishing or exploding gradients that often occur during training of recurrent neural networks.
+In pyMOR, a specific type of recurrent neural network is implemented, namely a so-called *long short-term memory neural network (LSTM)*, first introduced in {cite}`HS97`, that tries to avoid problems like vanishing or exploding gradients that often occur during training of recurrent neural networks.